Were you hurt in a Texas bicycle accident? Is an irresponsible motorist at fault?

 - Further representation if the defendant in the case chooses to appeal the verdict.

 Unfortunately, bicycle accidents often cause serious injuries and major expenses.
-Our team at Stewart J. Guss, Injury Accident Lawyers, has a wealth of experience in resolving Texas bicycle accident claims.
+Our team of bicycle accident attorneys at Stewart J. Guss, Injury Accident Lawyers, has a wealth of experience getting maximum compensation on behalf of our clients through Texas bicycle accident claims.
 Let us help you make decisions that are in your best interests.
 For a free consultation or case evaluation, contact us today.

 The legal team of Stewart J. Guss, Injury Accident Lawyers, is nationally recognized for protecting the rights of injured victims for more than 20 years.
 If you were injured in a Texas bicycle accident, call our office right now for a free consultation!
 Because we take all of our Texas bicycle accident cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by CLICKING HERE.